elmorenox/service-now-urgent-incident-notification-workflow/README.md

 ### 1. Flow Configuration Analysis

-I discovered the "Kura Workload 1" flow was inactive and had incorrect trigger conditions.
+I discovered the workflow was inactive and had incorrect trigger conditions.
 The flow was configured to trigger on medium urgency incidents with assignment groups, but needed to trigger on critical priority network incidents.

 ### 2. Priority Calculation Research